 Scoring with Percents

-If you'd like the grade to appear as a percentage out of 100, choose the Percent option.
+If you'd like the grade to appear as a percentage out of 100, choose the Percent option in your assignment settings.
 Each proficiency level in the rubric item will be equivalent to a percentage.
+You can also adjust the minimum score for all rubric items in your assignment, and rubric percentage values will adjust automatically.
 The final grade will average the percentages into one final score, and exported grades will be out of 100%.

 When using the Percent Scoring option, teachers can set individual rubric items to be weighted more than others.
 For example, in the rubric below the first rubric option will be worth 2x as much as the others when calculating a final score.